ficed/ficed.github.io/README.md

 - Post battle screens (XP, AP, items) display but mostly don't do a lot yet
 - Models load and display, but most animations, effects and camera movements aren't implemented.
 	Player UI (HP/MP/Barrier gauges, etc.) partially implemented.
+	Have just started working on tying up animations and effects, but only the very first parts are in place.
 - Player menus (abilities, magic, items, etc.) mostly calculated correctly, but not fully tested

 The end result is you can technically fight a battle, but while an static screenshot might look not too bad,